Deeming Fiction Under IBC Leads To Equation Of NCLT With The Authority Under RERA

 Similarly, under RERA where registration of the builder is revoked, the authority may require the appropriate government to carry out the remaining development work so as to protect the stake of allottees.[xi]

 - During the Resolution process, Allottees being part of the committee of creditors will have a substantial ‘say’ in planning out the repayment by debtor-builder.

 Similarly, in the case of revocation of registration of the builder under RERA, the association of allottees, has been given the first right to refuse the development of remaining work[xii]

 Comparison & Conclusion

 RERA’s objective is to ensure the ‘financial solvency of the builder company’[xiii], fair trade play, transparency in work, equal bargaining power, protection of socio-economic interest of the allottee, as well as the timely development of the project.
-So, it is intended not only to adjudicate the disputes arising between the builder & allottee, but also to supervise the functioning of builder & development of project, as a preventive measure to avoid unnecessary litigation in future, thereby having wider & comprehensive scope than any other law for the protection of interest of allottees.
+So, it is intended not only to adjudicate the disputes arising between the builder & allottee but also to supervise the functioning of the builder & development of the project, as a preventive measure to avoid unnecessary litigation in the future, thereby having a wider & comprehensive scope than any other law for the protection of interest of allottees.

-While IBC, can be helpful for the group of allottees so far as the speedy repayment of debt is concerned through effective negotiation process between the parties for planning out the resolution within fixed time frame.
+While IBC can be helpful for the group of allottees so far as the speedy repayment of debt is concerned through an effective negotiation process between the parties for planning out the resolution within a fixed time frame.